After school care services are much needed for most parents who work full-time, but do we ever consider just what happens when our kids are there?

 My four-year-old starts kindergarten next year (which in NSW means he’s in primary school) and with the school day finishing much earlier than our work day, after school care programs played a large role in my husband and my enrolment considerations.

 However, in my enquiry about OSHC services, it never once occurred to me to dig too deeply into what they actually do.
-I was happy with the staff member’s explanation that the out of school hours care services involved some form of “enrichment” program, afternoon tea and homework supervision by an educator.
+I was happy with the staff member’s explanation that the out of school hours care services involve some form of “enrichment” program, afternoon tea and homework supervision by an educator.

 To be honest, I think simply hearing the fact my son’s homework will be supervised by someone else and finished by the time he was home was enough to win me over.